ketsebaoteth/Edion/README.md

 ---

+> [!IMPORTANT]
-**Note:** Edion Editor is currently in its early development stages and is a work in progress.
+> Edion Editor is currently in its early development stages and is a work in progress.
 We appreciate your patience and contributions as we continue to improve the project.

 Thank you for choosing Edion Editor.
 We hope it enhances your photo editing experience!